anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecureTokenManagementApi.md

 <a id="securetokensdetailspost"></a>
 # **SecureTokensDetailsPost**
-> SecureMerchantTokenShortResponse SecureTokensDetailsPost (string xApiKey, string xAppKey, string xVersion, string origin, SecureTokenLinkRequest secureTokenLinkRequest)
+> SecureMerchantTokenShortResponse SecureTokensDetailsPost (string xApiKey, string xAppKey, float xVersion, string origin, SecureTokenLinkRequest secureTokenLinkRequest)

-This API is used for getting details of Token Link
+This API is used for getting details of Merchant Token by Token link.

 ### Example
 ```csharp